-This story was published on 5 June 2018.
+This story was first published on 5 June 2018.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 Around 140 people, representing over 85 businesses, recently participated in a Bundaberg Business Forum to hear about programs that are available to help employ more youth in the Wide Bay region.